University of Tabriz

-The University of Tabriz (دانشگاه تبريز, Dāneshgāh-e Tabriz) is a public university located in Tabriz, East Azerbaijan, with the fundamental aim of creating a center of excellence in higher education and research.
+The University of Tabriz (دانشگاه تبريز, Dāneshgāh-e Tabriz) is a public university located in Tabriz, East Azerbaijan province, Iran.
 It is one of the top five high-ranked universities in Iran and one of the ten most selective universities in the country.
-The University of Tabriz is the second-oldest university in Iran after the University of Tehran, and has the second largest campus area in the country which is the biggest academic institution in northwest of the country.
-The university is also a member of the Caucasus University Association.
+The University of Tabriz is the second-oldest university in Iran after the University of Tehran, and has the second largest campus area in the country.
+The university is a member of the Caucasus University Association.

-Today, Funding for the University of Tabriz is provided by the Ministry of Science, Research and Technology.
-Admission to the university for Iranian applicants is through national entrance examination which is administered annually by the Ministry of Science, Research and Technology and for international applicants through some exclusive regulations.
+Funding for the University of Tabriz is provided by the Ministry of Science, Research and Technology.
+Admission to the university for Iranian applicants is through a national entrance examination which is administered annually by the Ministry of Science, Research and Technology, and for international applicants through specific regulations.